Ph.D. in Psychology: Clinical

 Students interested in this concentration are expected to complete courses in the biological basis of behavior, clinical neuropsychology, neuropsychological assessment and may take other courses such as neuroscience and neuroanatomy.
 These students receive clinical neuropsychology training at various placements in the Detroit area, such as the Rehabilitation Institute of Medicine, Ann Arbor VA, the University of Michigan Medical Center, Beaumont Hospital, Henry Ford Hospital and Children's Hospital, where they are supervised by neuropsychologists.
 Research related to neuropsychology is usually mentored by Drs.
 Lisa Rapport or John Woodard (and occasionally by Peter Lichtenberg) and for those interested in child/pediatric neuropsychology, by Dr. Sarah Raz.

 Our program is a member of the Clinical Child and Pediatric Psychology Training Council (CCaPPTC).
 Students who wish to pursue a career working with children or adolescents typically complete advanced courses in child psychopathology and various courses related to developmental psychology.

-A dual-title Ph.D. in infant mental health is also available.
-Students receive clinical training at the Children's Center, General Pediatric and Adolescent Medicine (GPAM), Project Challenge at Children's Hospital, Hawthorn Center, The Guidance Center, and several private or group practices run by our alumni.
+A dual-title Ph.D. in Infant Mental Health is also available.
+Students receive clinical training at the Children's Center, General Pediatric and Adolescent Medicine (GPAM), Project Challenge at Children's Hospital, Hawthorn Center, The Guidance Center and several private or group practices run by our alumni.
 Student research in child clinical psychology is usually mentored by Drs.
-Douglas Barnett, Christopher Trentacosta, Valerie Simon, or Rita Casey, as well as developmental psychologist, Marjorie Beeghly.
+Douglas Barnett, Christopher Trentacosta or Valerie Simon, as well as developmental psychologist, Marjorie Beeghly.

 Other training foci